mariuszmspace/my-links/README.md

 - [ClusterCloner](https://github.com/doitintl/ClusterCloner) - Reads the Kubernetes clusters in one location (optionally filtering by labels) and clones them into another (or just outputs JSON as a dry run), to/from AWS, GCP, and Azure -- `Golang`
 - [Contour](https://github.com/heptio/contour) - Kubernetes ingress controller using Lyft's Envoy proxy -- `Golang`
+- [Crossplane](https://crossplane.io/) - Multicloud control plane, manage 3rd party services as if they were K8s resources -- `Golang`
 - [DevSpace](https://github.com/covexo/devspace) - Build, test and run code directly inside any Kubernetes cluster, no more waiting for rebuild + redeploy, run code instantly -- `Golang`
 - [draft](https://github.com/Azure/draft) - Streamlined Kubernetes development with sandbox testing & deployment in seconds -- `Golang`
 - [draino](https://github.com/planetlabs/draino) - Automatically drains Kubernetes nodes based on labels and node conditions, can be used for auto-remediation -- `Golang`